Vancouver Police Department: Battle of Ballantyne Pier

 On 18 June 1935, roughly 1,000 longshoremen and their supporters marched towards the Heatley Street entrance to Ballantyne Pier as a demonstration for more livable wages.
 They were led by Victoria Cross recipient Mickey O'Rourke and a contingent of World War I veterans and marched behind a Union Jack flag, to great symbolic effect.
 They soon encountered the Vancouver police, who partook in mass brutality.
 Many, including bystanders, were injured.
 In light of the injuries, the Ukrainian Community Centre was used as a makeshift hospital.
 Members of the women's auxiliary operated the centre, before the Vancouver police threw tear gas into the first-aid centre.
 The strike, in congruence with other, similar West Coast strikes, led to the right to collective bargaining and the creation of International Longshore and Warehouse Union.

 Bloody Sunday

-Bloody Sunday was a 1938 confrontation between peaceful sit-in strikers and the Vancouver police, along with other forces.
+Bloody Sunday was a 1938 confrontation between peaceful sit-in strikers and the VPD, along with other forces.
 After mass unemployment across Canada, many people migrated to Vancouver for job opportunities.
 When unemployment persisted and workers felt no financial relief, they organized a massive peaceful demonstration, occurring in multiple locations for an entire month.
 Protesters occupied Hotel Georgia, the Vancouver Art Gallery (then located at 1145 West Georgia Street), and the main post office (now the Sinclair Centre).
 Later that day, 10,000 supporters went to Oppenheimer Park in condemnation of excessive police force of the Vancouver Police Department.